Emergency Evaluation and Action Committee Policy and Procedures

 • Referral to the Student Attorney General for proceedings under The Instrument of Student Judicial Governance;

-• Permitting the student to remain enrolled, with case management by the Office of Counseling and Wellness, subject to his/her compliance with specified conditions set by the Committee, violation of such conditions to be a ground for reopening the case against the student;
+• Permitting the student to remain enrolled, with case management by the Counseling and Psychological Services, subject to his/her compliance with specified conditions set by the Committee, violation of such conditions to be a ground for reopening the case against the student;

 • Mandatory medical withdrawal;